xcv58/selection-menu/README.md

 SelectionMenu is a small, self-contained, framework-agnostic JavaScript module that displays a custom context menu when the user selects text on the page.

-This menu may offer a search feature, dictionary lookup, post to Facebook or similar.
+This menu may offer a search feature, dictionary lookup, share on social media, or similar.

 **[Live Demo](http://idorecall.github.io/selection-menu/)**